 If the budget for your ad campaign remains at $10 per day throughout an entire month, the maximum amount that you would be charged for that campaign for that month is $304 ($10 x 30.4 average days per month).
 Remember that because of overdelivery, your daily cost might be more or less than your $10 daily budget on days when traffic is higher or slow.

 If you use the cost-per-click bidding strategy, you set a maximum CPC bid for your ads.
-You can always lower your bid amount, but if you do, it might cause your ads to show up in a lower position on the first page of search results, to move from the top to the side or bottom position, or to be removed from the first page search results.
+You can always lower your bid amount, but if you do, it might cause your ads to show up in a lower position on the first page of search results, to move from above to below the search results, or to be removed from the first page of search results.
 In general, a higher maximum CPC bid can allow your ad to show at a higher position on the page.

-Put your bidding on autopilot with automatic bidding.
-Set a daily budget, and AdWords will help adjust your CPC bids to receive the most possible clicks within your budget.
+Put your bidding on autopilot with automated bidding.
+Set a daily budget and AdWords will help adjust your CPC bids to receive the most possible clicks within your budget.